 Marijuana use comes with the good and the bad, as does everything else.

-The fact is marijuana is still considered a Schedule 1 drug, on par with heroine and acid.
+The fact is marijuana is still considered a Schedule 1 drug, on par with heroin and acid.
 But when a person hears the word “drug,” it gives a negative connotation.

 In that sense, some people believe that drugs cause crime, apathy and loss of productivity.
 Not to mention the creation of addicts, deterioration in intellectual function, and car accidents.